nezumi0627/SLMTP/README.md

 - **Efficient Handling**: Designed to handle the sending of multiple Flex messages with minimal effort.

 ## Installation
-To use this utility, ensure you have the required dependencies installed.
 You can clone the repository using the following command:

 `git clone https://github.com/nezumi0627/SLMTP.git`